How Long Is Coast Guard Boot Camp

 Physical Fitness Assessment

-As part of Week 1, recruits are immediately introduced to the Coast Guard’s physical fitness requirements.
-This begins with a baseline Physical Fitness Assessment (PFA), which includes various exercises such as push-ups, sit-ups, and a timed run.
+It starts with a baseline Physical Fitness Assessment (PFA), which includes various exercises such as push-ups, sit-ups, and a timed run.

 The purpose of this initial assessment is to gauge the fitness levels of each recruit and identify areas for improvement.